Students for Life of America

 Students for Life of America (SFLA), also known as simply Students for Life (SFL), is a 501(c)(3) non-profit, anti-abortion organization that has formed groups of high school and college students across the country.
-Currently, there are over 2,000 SFL student groups across the nation.
+As of August 2025, there are 1,575 SFL student groups in the United States.
 Since 2006, more than 160,000 anti-abortion activists have completed SFLA training.

 SFLA has faced legal issues resolved in its favor since its inception, including with Boise State University and with two undergraduate students attending Yale University, in the last decade.

 History

 SFLA was founded in 1988 as American Collegians for Life by students at Georgetown University.
 In the fall semester of 1976, prior to the inception of Students for Life, 77 California State University, Sacramento anti-abortion students formed United Students for Life.
 The faculty sponsor of the group was Edward MacKinnon, a Catholic priest who was also a Criminal Justice Professor at the University.
 The group was about 50% Mormon with the remaining members of the group Catholics, Protestants, and one self-described atheist.
 Existing from 1976 until 1980, they held numerous rallies, instigated a statewide initiative campaign, helped form other anti-abortion student groups, worked on Morton Downey, Jr.'s presidential campaign, and hosted the January 22, 1980 California State Rally for Life at the California state capitol.